 In the 1960s, my mother marched for peace and women’s liberation.
 I remember her taking us to protest outside Honeywell, a company making anti-personnel cluster bombs for Vietnam.
 The back of our station wagon was a moving manifesto: Make Peace, Not War; War Is Not Healthy for Children and Other Living Things.
 She campaigned for McGovern and filled our home with compassion for the less fortunate.
-My father, disinterested, found his way into her circle through weed — which became his lifelong companion.
+My father, disinterested, found his way into her friend group through weed — which became his lifelong companion.
 He grew a very cool beard and wore a suede sport coat.
 My mother kept her focus on activism; my father drifted into a haze that never quite lifted.
 His only passion was the Knicks, Nets, Mets and monster movies.
 He continues to wake and bake to this day.

 They divorced in the early 1980s, though business kept them bound for years.
 Time passed.
 Then came Marci.
 When my father remarried, something in him began to change.